DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-final-todo/README.md

 # Serverless Final TODO

-Complete template for a Serverless API and backing database.
+Complete template for a todo app.
 You may compare your solution to this example after you're done, or use it as a reference if you get stuck.

-DISCLAIMER: for ease of use, the API has CORS fully enabled.
+DISCLAIMER: for ease of use, the API has CORS fully enabled and no authentication.
 You probably wouldn't have such a configuration on an actual production system.

 ## Create from template